One-on-one peer connections

 - MSFriends has a call-back service for family members of those living with MS. Leave a message with the volunteer who answers and a trained volunteer who also has a family member with MS will call you back to provide support.

 Connect today by calling the MSFriends helpline at 1-866-673-7436.
-It's available 9AM to midnight EST, seven days a week, and is answered by volunteers with MS. All of your conversations are confidential.
+Volunteers with MS are available 9AM to midnight ET, seven days a week.
+All of your conversations are confidential.

 Interested in becoming a peer support volunteer?